Coupling, local times, immersions: Introduction

-The terminology of immersed couplings is useful not only for its succinct definition, but also because it draws attention to a stricter constraint.
-Additionally one could demand that either of the coupled copies could be constructed from the other, which corresponds to the requirement that the coupling possesses the \emph{{\equifiltration}} property: \begin{defn} Consider two processes \(X\) and \(Y\).
-An \emph{{\equifiltration} coupling} of \(X\) and \(Y\) is an immersed coupling \(\hat{X}\), \(\hat{Y}\) such that the natural filtration of \(\hat{X}\) is equal to that of \(\hat{Y}\). \end{defn} Of course it is the case that the {\equifiltration} coupling property follows from each natural filtration being immersed in the other.
-Consider one of the simplest nontrivial examples of coupling; \citeauthor{Lindvall-1982a}'s Brownian reflection coupling is not only a successful maximal coupling, but also immersed and even {\equifiltration}.
-This is a very special case; for example \citet[PhD.~thesis]{Connor-2007a} considers reflection coupling of the Ornstein-Uhlenbeck process, if one copy of the Ornstein-Uhlenbeck process is started from \(0\) and the other copy is started from equilibrium.
+Of course it is the case that the {equi-filtration} coupling property follows from each natural filtration being immersed in the other.
+Consider one of the simplest nontrivial examples of coupling; Lindvall's Brownian reflection coupling is not only a successful maximal coupling, but also immersed and even {equi-filtration}.
+This is a very special case; for example Connor \cite{Connor-2007a}, Ph.D. thesis, considers reflection coupling of the Ornstein--Uhlenbeck process, if one copy of the Ornstein--Uhlenbeck process is started from $0$ and the other copy is started from equilibrium.
 He notes that reflection coupling of the driving Brownian motions is clearly immersed but is not maximal even in the simple case.
-(Further exploration of the difference between maximality and immersion for couplings can be found in \citealp{KuwadaSturm-2007,Kuwada-2009}.)
+(Further exploration of the difference between maximality and immersion for couplings can be found in Kuwada and Sturm \cite{KuwadaSturm-2007}, Kuwada \cite {Kuwada-2009}.)

-The first objective of this paper is to investigate and explore properties of the construction of immersed and {\equifiltration} couplings in the simple case of coupling Brownian motion together with local time at \(0\).
-As a coupling problem this is only a little more complicated than the basic Brownian motion case, but it produces an example of existence of a successful immersed coupling (the reflection / synchronized coupling, Definition \ref{coupling:reflection/synchronized}) which is optimal among all immersed couplings but (according to numerical evidence) is not maximal (Theorems \ref{thm:immersed-optimality}, \ref{thm:rates}, \ref{thm:isofiltration-coupling} below).
-The reader may wish to compare other work on optimal immersed couplings for random walks on the line, on hypercubes and on hypercomplete graphs \citep{Rogers-1999,ConnorJacka-2008,Connor-2009}.
+The first objective of this paper is to investigate and explore properties of the construction of immersed and {equi-filtration} couplings in the simple case of coupling Brownian motion together with local time at $0$.
+As a coupling problem this is only a little more complicated than the basic Brownian motion case, but it produces an example of existence of a successful immersed coupling (the reflection/synchronized coupling, Definition~\ref{coupling:reflection/synchronized}) which is optimal among all immersed couplings but (according to numerical evidence) is not maximal (Theorems \ref{thm:immersed-optimality}, \ref{thm:rates}, \ref {thm:isofiltration-coupling} below).
+The reader may wish to compare other work on optimal immersed couplings for random walks on the line, on hypercubes and on hypercomplete graphs (Rogers \cite{Rogers-1999}, Connor and Jacka~\cite{ConnorJacka-2008}, Connor~\cite {Connor-2009}).